chrisspen/homebot/docs/flaws.md

     Future designs should raise the main idlers up, and include smaller more inset idlers, to allow suspension to dampen shocks.

     Workaround: place ballast in the bottom panels

+    Effect: average

+6. jittery head tilt

+    The servo used to tilt the head up and down has considerable jittery, due to either a poor servo, or inadequate shielding along the servo control cable.

+    Effect: average

+7. inconsistent head pan reference sensor

+    The sensor used to mark a centered head position is an IR sensor detecting a white reflective strip.
+This leads to false positives if there's considerable ambient light.

+    Future designs should either use IR interruptor switch or hall effect sensor.

+    Effect: minor

+8. inadequate restraint in head side panels

+    The two head neck struts are mechanically attached to the center head box via the servo spline on one side and a small clamp on the other.
+This allows for considerable play between the side head panels and the center head panels, creatign several mm of gap.

+    Future designs should add small sliding retaining clasps, that attach to the corners of the head box and loop over the edge of the neck struts.

+    Effect: minor